 Help is available.
 Therapists trained in adoption issues can work with children and with families to help smooth out the bumps that sometimes accompany adoption.

-- Contact the adoption agency or home study provider and ask for recommendations.
+- Contact your adoption agency or home study provider and ask for recommendations.

-- The Center for Adoption Support and Education has a training program for mental health professionals on working with adoptive families and adoptees.
+- The Center for Adoption Support and Education has a training program for mental health professionals who work with adoptive families and adoptees.
 They list graduates of their program on their website.

-- TCU Institute of Child Development provides training in Trust-Based Relational Intervention®, an attachment-based, trauma-informed intervention that is designed to meet the complex needs of vulnerable children.
-They can provide you with a list of therapist that have received their training.
+- The Karyn Purvis Institute of Child Development at TCU provides training in Trust-Based Relational Intervention®, an attachment-based, trauma-informed intervention that is designed to meet the complex needs of vulnerable children.
+They maintain a list of therapist that have received their training.

 - The Child Welfare Information Gateways has an excellent guide to finding and working with an adoption therapist.
 It covers different types of therapy and also has tips for selecting a therapist.